opencomputeproject/Time-Appliance-Project/README.md

 The time-sync service is relying on a synchronization technology, for now, we are adopting PTP (IEEE 1588) with some addition to that and NTP.

-PTP architecture is scalable and defines the time source from an entity called the **Grandmaster clock** (or stratum 1 in NTP terms).
-The GM is distributing time to the entire network and usually gets its timing from an external source, (GNSS signal).
+PTP architecture is scalable and defines the time source from an entity called the **Time Server clock** (or stratum 1 in NTP terms).
+The Open Time Server is distributing time to the entire network and usually gets its timing from an external source, (GNSS signal).

-The current state-of-the-art grandmaster implementations suffer from a few drawbacks that we wish to accommodate:
+The current state-of-the-art Open Time Server implementations suffer from a few drawbacks that we wish to accommodate:

 * They are HW appliances that usually target different GTM than a DC
 * They expose none standard and inconsistent Interfaces and SW feature-sets